Purchasers' solicitor frequently asked questions

 - When is the insurance certificate issued?

-Following the issue of a cover note and online acceptance via the Buildmark acceptance system, we will issue a Buildmark insurance certificate.
-Conveyancers should therefore ensure that they go online and log in to the Buildmark acceptance system where they can confirm legal completion has taken place and accept the Buildmark cover online.
+Following the issue of a cover note and online acceptance via the NHBC Conveyancing Portal, we will issue a Buildmark insurance certificate.
+Conveyancers should therefore ensure that they go online and log in to the NHBC Conveyancing Portal where they can confirm legal completion has taken place and accept the Buildmark cover online.
 Where our subsidiary NHBC Building Control Services Ltd has acted as the Approved Inspector, the Buildmark insurance certificate will include a statement that 'This home is subject to NHBC's Building Control'.
-This is confirmation that the Building Control Final Certificate has been issued to the Local Authority..
+This is confirmation that the Building Control Final Certificate has been issued to the Local Authority.

-Once acceptance has been completed online.
-The Buildmark insurance certificate will be made available to download from the Buildmark acceptance system.
+Once acceptance has been completed online, the Buildmark insurance certificate will be made available to download from the NHBC Conveyancing Portal.
 You should:

 a) send the original to your client for safekeeping